 MapBiomas is a collaborative network formed by NGOs, universities, and technology startups, which reveals the transformations in the Brazilian territory through science, making knowledge about land use accessible to seek conservation and combat changes in climate.
-It has produced annual land cover and land use mapping since 1985, validates and reports for each deforestation event detected in Brazil since January 2019, and monitors surface water and fire scars monthly since 1985.
+It has produced annual land cover and land use mapping and monitors surface water and fire scars monthly with data from 1985.
+The project also validates and produces reports for each deforestation event detected in Brazil since January 2019 with the product MapBiomas Alerta.

 The Brazilian Annual Land Use and Land Cover Mapping Project (MapBiomas) was born in a seminar held in March 2015, São Paulo.
 Invited by SEEG / OC, remote sensing and vegetation mapping specialists were asked the following question: "Is it possible to produce annual land use and land cover maps, for the entire country, in a significantly cheaper, faster and more updated way, compared to current methods and practices, allowing the possibility of recovering the history of the last decades?"

-The answer was yes, provided there were unprecedented processing power and a high degree of process automation, plus the participation of a community of experts in each biome and cross-cutting themes.
+The answer was yes, as long as there was unprecedented processing power and a high degree of process automation, plus the participation of a community of experts in each biome and cross-cutting themes.

 From this diagnosis, a contact with Google was established and generated a technical cooperation term to develop the initiative based on the Google Earth Engine platform.
 Specifically, the project started in July 2015 with a training of the MapBiomas team on Google Earth Engine in Mountain View, California.